 The people who work at ZSR are renowned for their openness, warmth, and welcoming hospitality.
 In our vision, the building should reflect these same qualities.
-In the future Z. Smith Reynolds Library, we imagine a gracious, new entry portico — a gateway by day and beacon by night, that calls out to those who enter the campus and illuminates the library as a nexus for learning.
+In the future Z. Smith Reynolds Library, we imagine a wider and more inviting main entry that offers immediate and central access to core library services.

 Special Collections & Archives

-Special Collections and Archives hold the most valuable treasures on campus.
+Special Collections and Archives hold the most valuable and unique research materials on campus.
 It is their responsibility to preserve these precious cultural artifacts in their original form as well as digitizing them, when possible, to share with researchers all over the globe.
-Our vision calls for a spacious, new Reading Room on the sixth floor of the original Reynolds wing of the library, as well as a classroom, gallery space and even an outdoor terrace with vistas overlooking the campus.
+Our vision calls for a spacious, new Reading Room on the sixth floor of the original Reynolds wing of the library, as well as a classroom and gallery space.
 The prominent location increases visibility and exposure to collections and exhibits for both researchers and casual library visitors alike.